-Through RaMP, I got started in the Nasimuzzaman Lab at Cincinnati Children’s back in the Spring of 2017.
+Through RaMP, I got started in the Nasimuzzaman Lab at Cincinnati Children’s.
 This was the first time I had ever done research and I was super eager to get started.
 After doing Sickle Cell research in the Nasimuzzaman Lab for a semester and a summer, I switched over to T-cell research in the Conforti Lab at the College of Medicine, which is where I have been ever since.

 When I first applied for RaMP, I only applied to labs with a focus in blood related diseases because that was my interest.
 In hindsight, I think that the actual focus of the research was the least important thing to think about when applying.
 A positive experience in a lab will come from a good mentorship.
 Apply to labs where you think the mentor will be reasonable, supportive and interested in helping you.
 If your mentor also does research in an area of interest for you, consider it a bonus!

 I found that most of the interviews were pretty relaxed.
 Make sure to present your best self, but don’t stress too hard about little details.
 Do your best to read up on the interviewer’s area of research but know that it’s okay if you don’t understand everything fully.
 It’s helpful to keep a copy of your upcoming schedule during the interviews.
 A lot of mentors want to see how your schedule will work with their experiments.
 Don’t worry if you don’t have any prior research experience.
 I didn’t have any, but I still got matched.
 When you interview, have an idea of what you want to do when RaMP finishes.
 Do you plan to continue working in the lab?
 Are you going to work summers?
 It’s okay if things don’t work out exactly as you plan, but mentors want to know what you plan to put into the lab.